The Nikon SB-700 is Nikon’s mid-tiered flash, in terms of size, overall features, and price.

 - Positioning the flash head up or angled to bounce the light off a ceiling or wall

 - Getting the flash or multiple flashes off the camera entirely

-Number 2 is preferable whenever possible but both are significant improvements over using direct, straight-on flash like you would with your camera’s built-in flash.
-Using flash like that results in washed out colors that are generally unflattering for your subjects.
+Number 2 is preferable whenever possible but both are significant improvements over using direct, straight-on flash like you would with a camera’s built-in flash.
+Using flash like that results in washed-out colors that are generally unflattering for your subjects.
 (Although there are always exceptions to the rule.)